rmarable/ParallelClusterMaker/README.md

 export is not supported.
 This may change in a future release.

 The **minimum** permitted file system size is 3600 GB (or 3.6 TB).
 This is the current default.
-Larger file systems can be built by setting `"--fsx_size"` to the desired value.
+Larger file systems can be built by setting `--fsx_size' to the desired value.

 Please be advised that ParallelClusterMaker currently supports only one FSxL